API-Labels/etiketo/README.md

-# API Label Format
+# The Etiketo API Label Format

-This is the *API Label Format specification* for representing sets of API labels in a JSON-based representation.
-An API label document contains labels for one API.
+This is the *Etiketo API Label Format specification* for representing sets of API labels in a JSON-based representation.
+An Etiketo document contains labels for one API.
 Labels are either *values* or *links*.
 Value labels are either strings or sets of strings.
 Link labels are either URIs or sets of URIs.
 Both value and link labels can use either registered or extension types.

-Here is a simple example of an API label document, which identifies the API it describes, and uses a `title` label with a string value:
+Here is a simple example of an Etiketo document, which identifies the API it describes, and uses a `title` label with a string value:

 ```javascript
 {